 Parque La Carolina

-La Carolina Park is located in the heart of downtown Quito, opposite the Quicentro shopping center (more on this below).
+La Carolina Park is located in the heart of downtown Quito, opposite the Quicentro shopping center.
 Many people come here at weekends to play football, basketball or Ecuavolley, a popular variation of volleyball in Ecuador, with a much higher net.
 Most of the courts are available free of charge, and the atmosphere is great!
 You can also grab a bite to eat and a fresh fruit juice.
 Street vendors are everywhere at weekends.